Summer holiday

 Practice closed due to Christmas holidays

-From saturday 1 until sunday 9 January our practice will be closed due to a holiday.
+From monday 28 October until friday 1 November our practice will be closed due to a holiday.

 During office hours you can contact the following locum GP’s in case of urgent medical matters: